 When you want to sort a SAS data set, PROC SORT is the obvious procedure choice.
 In most cases it is also the most efficient.
 However, alternatives do exist.
 In this post, I will present example code of three alternatives to the SORT Procedure.
-Furthermore, I will discuss when to use the alternative approaches.
+Furthermore, I will discuss when to use alternative approaches.

 In the three examples to come, I will do the exact same sort operation using the sashelp.class example data set as the Sort Procedure